Aged: No age statement

 Sampled before 1st May 2011

-As not available for many years I have not sampled but reported to be more bitter due to added quinine when compared to Lillet Blond.
+As not available for many years I have not sampled but reported to be more bitter due to added quinine when compared to Lillet Blanc.